vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

   body: '{"error":{"code":-32060,"data":"evm error, status code: -2","message":"Permission denied"},"id":58,"jsonrpc":"2.0"}',
 ```
 #### Solution
 You have enabled write permissioning.
 Make sure the ethereum account you are using to send transactions or deploy contract has the WRITE/DEPLOY permission.

+## Known Issues
+- The max supported version of NodeJS when using Server or Mutual TLS in EthRPC is `v16.19.1`
+- Ethers.js does not support Mutual TLS when using `JsonRpcProvider`, as it does not support passing of client certificate and client key when creating the provider object.
+   - For similar reasons, hardhat also does not support the Mutual TLS option

 ## References
 - JSON RPC API - https://ethereum.org/en/developers/docs/apis/json-rpc/